magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/content-type-configuration.md

 ### Html element

-The `html` element allows you to read the value of the element in a property and map it back to the master format.
+The `html` element allows you to read the innerHTML of the element in a property and map it back to the master format.

 ``` xml
 <html name="message"/>